 SOCIALIZING WHILE AUTISTIC – HOW TO SURVIVE

-Involuntary socializing is utterly draining.
-But even voluntary socializing is tiresome.
+Involuntary socializing can be utterly draining.
+But even voluntary socializing can be tiresome.
 And even when you are having fun, it can still leave you completely depleted.
-For most of us, it can’t be completely avoided though so we need to figure out how to at least survive social occasions.
-Bonus for being able to enjoy them!
+For most autistic people, socializing can’t be completely avoided though so we need to figure out how to at least survive social occasions.
+Bonus points for being able to enjoy them!

 1. Direct social interaction.
 Analyzing non-verbal communication, empathizing, etc.